How to host an intentional holiday gathering

 Don’t just call people and let them know the date and time of your holiday get-together.
 Create an invitation!
 Give the party a cheeky, witty, or funny name.
 Let people know what they’re in for.
 Lay the ground rules in advance.

-The more you reveal, the more likely you are to receive a genuine “YES” from guests (and the less no-shows or last-minute flakes you’ll have to deal with).
+The more you reveal, the more likely you are to receive a genuine “YES” from guests (and the fewer no-shows or last-minute flakes you’ll have to deal with).

 Be an engaged host